France: Vineyards of Beaujolais

 What to Expect

-This tour offers a combination of easy terrain and moderate hills and is ideal for beginner and experienced cyclists.
-Rides are on flat to rolling paved roads and some bike lanes.
-Urban riding in and out of the small city of Mâcon is mainly on bike lanes and bike paths.
-Country roads have little traffic in the middle of the day.
+This tour features a mix of easy terrain and moderate hills, making it ideal for both beginner and experienced cyclists.
+Rides take place on flat to rolling paved roads and designated bike lanes.
+Urban riding in and out of the small city of Mâcon primarily follows bike lanes and paths, while rural roads tend to have minimal traffic during the day.
 Please verify your bike selection for this tour, as it is not always possible to change bikes once you arrive on tour.
 Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
 Our 24/7 support system is available if needed.

 - Daily Mileage: 17-43 miles|